AndreaFeira/Esedra/README.md

 # Esedra
-Esedra is a experimental IoC container
+Esedra is an experimental IoC container